UNINETTSigma2/documentation/nird_toolkit/getting_started_guide.md

 ![Feide service not activated](imgs/feide-service-not-activated.PNG "Feide service not activated")

-Since the NIRD Toolkit is a platform to deploy services dynamically, the activation cannot be done one a per-service level.
+Since the NIRD Toolkit is a platform to deploy services dynamically, the activation cannot be done on a per-service level.

 In order to access your deployed services, you can use a Feide OpenIdP account.
 You can create an account on https://openidp.feide.no for free if you don't have one already.

-**Create new feide ad-hoc group**
+**Create new Feide ad-hoc group**
 Using your _regular Feide-account_, go to [Feide innsyn](https://innsyn.feide.no/groups) and click "Create ad-hoc group" .

 **Invite OpenIdP account to the Feide ad-hoc group**